Supermagnum/SuperKoch/README.md

 That continues until the user has gotten 90 % correct of a number of groups, then a new letter is introduced ( for example X ), it is sent for 30 seconds while the character is displayed.
 Then the lesson continues using the new character until 90% of groups is correct, a new character or prosign is introduced and the lessons continues until all characters are learned.

+A teaching session should be no longer than 30 minutes.

 It should be possible to add Farnsworth timing to add "space" between the signs.

 It may also be possible to display the character K and send the character in morse 5 times, or display only the character and wait for 4~10 around seconds for the correct answer.